h0wl/FuzzLabs/README.md

 # FuzzLabs

-FuzzLabs is a modular fuzzing framework which uses Sulley as it's core fuzzing engine.
+FuzzLabs is a modular fuzzing framework which uses a modified version of Sulley as it's core fuzzing engine.
 For more information please refer to the Wiki.

 Website: fuzzlabs.dcnws.com